ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 *Note*: The common `Builder` pattern in Rust is a form of the latter.

-Encoding Resource Allowed I/O with Typestates in Rust
+Encoding allowed resource I/O with typestates in Rust
 -----------------------------------------------------

 ```Rust